pheyse/BrightMarkdown/README.md

    - Background color for table rows and table cells
  - Version 1.5.1 (2019-04-10)
    - Bugfix so that HTML creation also works on Android
+ - Version 1.5.2 (2019-08-09)
+   - Bugfix so that HTML table styles use their own CSS class